 What’s the Difference Between Canker Sores and Cold Sores?

-Cold sores and canker sores are often used interchangeably, but they’re actually two distinct problems.
-Let’s delve into the difference between them.
+The terms “cold sore” and “canker sore” are often used interchangeably, but they’re actually two distinct problems.
+To recognize which is which, you need to know the differences between them.

 What Causes Canker Sores?

 Canker sores are challenging to treat because they have no universal, definitive cause.
 However, the most common triggers for canker sores include: